 Housekeeping

-A housekeeping program helps maintain each of the factors outlined above and much more!
+A housekeeping program is crucial for maintaining job site safety and efficiency.
 Poor housekeeping can lead to a variety of risks and accidents on a job site.
 But when used appropriately, housekeeping can help eliminate fire hazards, lower worker exposure to hazardous substances, decrease the number of accidents, and reduce the risk of property damage.
 Consider integrating the following housekeeping measures into daily tasks:

 • Keep a detailed checklist of tasks outlined in the housekeeping plan.
 This will give workers something to follow and sign-off on.

 • Pay close attention to the site layout and landscaping.
-Long grass and weeds are a fire hazard, so it’s important that it’s maintained.
+Long grass and weeds are a fire hazard, so it’s important that landscaping is maintained.

-• Remove or safely store combustible waste materials from the site a minimum of once a day.
+• Remove or safely store combustible waste materials from the site.
 This is especially important as combustible materials are a fire hazard.

 • Fill in muddy areas with gravel and boards or plywood to walk on.